projectcalico/calico/master/networking/migrate-pools.md

 We add a new **IPPool** with the CIDR range, **10.0.0.0/16**.

 <pre>
-cat <<EOF | calicoctl apply -f -
 apiVersion: projectcalico.org/v3
 kind: IPPool
 metadata:
   name: new-pool
 spec:
   cidr: 10.0.0.0/16
   ipipMode: Always
   natOutgoing: true
-EOF
 </pre>

 Let’s verify the new IP pool.